Pryluky: History

+Antiquity and Medieval era

 Archeological excavations have shown that a settlement on the territory of the present-day city dates back to the second millennium BC.
 According to one explanation, the city derived its name from its location, being situated on a turn in the river that looked like a bow when viewed from above.
 Another theory holds that the city's name connotes the idea of being situated “on floodplain meadows”.

 Pryluky was first mentioned in 1085 by Prince Vlаdimir Monomakh in his Precepts To My Children.
 That year the city-fortress sheltered the prince and his entourage from the horde of Polovtsy and soon the prince's armed forces, strengthened by the Pryluky militia, routed the enemy.
 However, in 1092 the Polovtsy attacked the fortress once more wiping out the whole population and sacking the city.

+During the period of Kyivan Rus' the city was part of Pereyaslav and Chernihiv principalities.
 Later, the city was repeatedly plundered by eastern nomadic tribes and became a centre of internecine wars between Ruthenian princes.
 In 1239, Pryluky was destroyed by the Mongols; in 1362, the city was conquered by Lithuanian feudal lords.
 But the citizens always staunchly defended Pryluky, fighting for their freedom and dignity.